 Steve is an avid cyclist and biked along Tour de France stage routes in 2003, 2004 and 2007, including climbs in the Pyrenees and French Alps.
 He remains humbled by the game of golf.
 Steve’s favorite athletes include former Detroit Red Wings captains Steve Yzerman and Nick Lidstrom, the ultimate captains and team players; and Billie Jean King and Martina Navratilova for their leadership and courage.

 Steve and Sheila Furman Klein have been married since 1996.
-Steve has two sons by a previous marriage, Adam and David, two grandsons, Noah and Levi and an adopted cat, Sabrina.
+Steve has two sons by a previous marriage, Adam and David, and two grandsons, Noah and Levi.
+Steve and Sheila’s beloved cat, Sabrina, passed away in June 2019.